Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review: Challenges and Research Directions

 \paragraph{Sparsity and Limited Resolution} The sparse nature of radar data provides less detailed information about object shape and fine structure than LiDAR and camera data.
 Limited resolution hinders the radar system's ability to distinguish between closely spaced targets, leading to potential confusion and misinterpretation.
 Consequently, radar sensors struggle to provide precise localization or detailed shape information, making it challenging to classify and discern fine-grained object features.

+The frequency of radar systems plays a critical role in determining data representation parameters, particularly resolution and the ability to discriminate between surfaces and objects with varying textures or roughness.
+Modern automotive radars, which operate at higher frequencies such as 77 GHz or 79 GHz, benefit from increased bandwidth, leading to improved range resolution.
+This allows for better differentiation between closely spaced objects and enhances the detection of subtle variations in distance.
+In addition to spatial resolution, higher frequencies enhance the radar's ability to detect variations in surface textures and material properties, aiding in object classification and recognition.
+However, these advantages come with trade-offs, such as increased signal attenuation due to atmospheric absorption and reduced penetration through certain materials, which must be carefully considered in system design.

 While combining multiple frames enhances accuracy, it can also introduce system delays \cite{schumann2018semantic, nobis2019deep, nabati2021centerfusion, kim2020grif, long2021radar, palffy2022multi, harley2023simple}.
 Column or pillar expansion methods (e.g., \cite{nobis2019deep, nabati2021centerfusion, li2020feature}) complement the lack of measurement in the vertical direction, but only alleviate ambiguity to a limited extent.
 Exploring radar output distribution (e.g., Gaussian distribution) based on the fundamental principles of radar presents a valuable research opportunity \cite{stacker2022fusion}.
 Moreover, existing methods (e.g., PointNet \cite{qi2017pointnet}, PointNet++ \cite{qi2017pointnet++}) designed for processing dense LiDAR point clouds are limited for handling sparse radar point clouds \cite{wang2018sgpn}.
 Therefore, developing specialized architectures to address the challenges of sparse radar detection presents a promising research direction.
 For example, Liu~\etal~\cite{liu2022deep} leveraged cosine similarity loss and normalized inner product loss as part of the training process for sparse radar detection points, enhancing the performance of point-wise center shift vector-guided clustering.